This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 Past Internship Projects:

-• Natural History interpretative displays
+• Natural History interpretative displays focusing on native wildlife and Fish and Wildlife conservation

 • Water quality sampling of Oxbow and Columbus ponds

-• Animal care for pre-veterinarian experience
+Animal care for pre-veterinarian experience

-2024 Intern Feature
+2025 Intern Feature